ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 in a direct request being made by a party in the protocol can be filtered through an allowlist or blocklist.
-For example, an AS that supports the `push` based interaction `finish` can compare the callback URI in the interaction request to a known URI for a pre-registered client instance, or it can ensure that the URI is not on a blocklist of sensitive URIs such as internal network addresses.
+For example, an AS that supports the `push` based interaction `finish` can compare the callback URI in the interaction request to a known URI for a pre-registered client instance, or it can ensure that the URI is not on a blocklist of sensitive URLs such as internal network addresses.
-However, note that because these types of calls happen outside of the view of human interaction, it is not usually feasible to provide notification and warning to someone before the request needs to be executed, as is the case with redirection URIs.
+However, note that because these types of calls happen outside of the view of human interaction, it is not usually feasible to provide notification and warning to someone before the request needs to be executed, as is the case with redirection URLs.
 As such, SSRF is somewhat more difficult to manage at runtime, and systems should generally refuse to fetch a URI if unsure.

 # Privacy Considerations {#privacy}